Diophantine Geometry over Groups VIII: Stability

-By our standard techniques, that were presented in section 5 of [Se1], with this collection of specializations we associate its Zariski closure, that is associated with a (canonical) finite collection of (graded) limit groups.
-Given these limit groups, and the given (finite) collection of anvils, core resolutions, developing resolutions, (possible) sculpted resolutions and carriers, constructed in the previous steps of the iterative procedure, we apply the construction that was used in the general step of the sieve procedure and presented in [Se6], to construct a finite collection of multi-graded resolutions, with which there are associated core resolutions, developing resolutions, (possible) sculpted resolution and carriers, and anvils.
+By our standard techniques, that were presented in section 5 of [Se1], with this collection of values we associate its Zariski closure, and with it we canonically associate its dual finite collection of (graded) limit groups.
+Given these limit groups, we apply the construction that was used in the general step of the sieve procedure and presented in [Se6], to construct a finite collection of multi-graded resolutions, with which there are associated core resolutions, developing resolutions, (possible) sculpted resolution and carriers, and anvils.
+As in the second step of the procedure, we add to the vertices in level $s+1$, a finite collection of vertices, and in each such vertex we place a completion of the developing resolution of an anvil that was constructed from one of the completions in level $s$.